micfrost/Spring-Client-Retrofit-ReqRes/README.md

-# RetrofitCA API Client
+# User Management System - Retrofit Client

-## Overview
+## Project Overview
-The retrofit-ca application is designed to demonstrate the integration of Retrofit with Spring Boot for making HTTP requests to an external API.
-This example uses the JSONPlaceholder as a mock backend for testing CRUD operations on users.
+This User Management System is a Java-based application developed with Spring Boot and Retrofit.
+It facilitates operations related to user management, including creating, retrieving, updating, and deleting user data.
+The application interfaces with an external API to perform these operations both synchronously and asynchronously.

-## Features
+## Technologies Used
-- **Synchronous and Asynchronous Requests:** Demonstrates both synchronous (`MainSync.java`) and asynchronous (`MainAsync.java`) operations to fetch and post user data.
-- **Error Handling:** Includes basic error handling for HTTP requests.
+- Java
+- Spring Boot
+- Retrofit
-- **GSON Integration:** Uses Gson for JSON serialization and deserialization.
+- Gson

 ## Requirements
 - Java JDK 11 or later